By: John Viteritti, DO

 Nearly 80 percent of adults experience some form of back pain at least once in their lifetime.
 With symptoms that range from dull discomfort to sharp pain or radiating numbness, back pain has many causes.
 And with the predictable rise of back injuries during winter weather, now is a good time to think about ways to prevent back pain – and to stay out of the ER.

 Let’s start with the basics.
-The term back pain is a broad phrase that has various meanings.
+The term back pain is a broad phrase that has various meanings for individuals.
 Because the back is so complex, pain can be caused by a host of problems or injuries.
-If you experience back pain, it’s best to consult with your health care provider, who is in the best position to diagnose your symptoms and offer a corrective course of treatment.
+If you experience back pain, it’s always best to consult with your health care provider, who is in the best position to diagnose your symptoms and offer a corrective course of treatment.

-Causes of back pain can include: mechanical problems, such as when a spinal disc deteriorates due to age or overwork; injuries, such as sprains, fractures, muscle tears or ligament damage; acquired conditions, such as arthritis, scoliosis, pregnancy or kidney stones; and, rarely, infection or tumors.
+Some causes of back pain include: mechanical problems, such as when a spinal disc deteriorates due to age or strenuous overwork; injuries, such as sprains, fractures, muscle tears or ligament damage; acquired conditions, such as arthritis, scoliosis, pregnancy or kidney stones; and, rarely, infection or tumors.

 In addition to the causes of back pain, it’s important to understand the risk factors – both uncontrollable and controllable – that can increase the likelihood for developing back pain.
 Uncontrollable risk factors include age and gender.
 Men and people middle-aged or older tend to suffer more back pain.
 Also, having a personal or family history of back pain can suggest future troubles.
 Individuals born with spine problems and those who have had compression fractures of the spine or have undergone back surgery also have greater risk.
 And pregnancy is considered an uncontrollable risk factor for back pain in women.